dres-dev/DRES/README.md

 - http(s)://{server}/submit?*item*={item}?*frame*={frame} where {frame} is the frame number within the {item}, in case it is a video
 - http(s)://{server}/submit?*item*={item}?*timecode*={timecode} where {timecode} is a temporal position within the {item} in the form HH:MM:SS:FF.
 In case just a plain number is passed, the behavior is equivalent to passing the same value as {frame}
 In case no session cookie is passed as part of the request, an additional *session* parameter can be passed to transmit the session token.

+## Interaction Logging
+Analogously to the VBS server, the logging of interaction sequences and complete result lists is supported.
+The specification of the messages can be found in [this working document](https://www.overleaf.com/read/rppygxshvhrn) as well as the OpenApi specifications.
+The interaction/querying logs can be submittet to http(s)://{server}/log/query and the result logs can be sent to http(s)://{server}/log/result, both via POST.